brxken128/dexios/README.md

 `RUSTFLAGS="-Ctarget-cpu=native -Ctarget-feature=+aes,+sse2,+sse4.1,+ssse3" cargo install dexios`

-The `RUSTFLAGS` tell the rust compiler to optimise the binary for your processor's architecture, and to enable features that will speed up cryptographic functions.
+The `RUSTFLAGS` tell the Rust compiler to optimise the binary for your processor's architecture, and to enable features that will speed up cryptographic functions.
 It really is a **lot** faster!

 Or you can download a pre-compiled binary from [the releases page](https://github.com/brxken128/dexios/releases)!